Dante (Devil May Cry): Fighting style

 Artist Yuichiro Hiraki felt Dante looked like a "nihilistic anti-hero with a bit of a dark side", based on his early concept art by character designer Makoto Tsuchibayashi.
 As a result, he wrote him as a character who would rely on his demonic powers, Devil Trigger (魔人化) during the game.
 Shortly after the game's development, Kamiya said that his personality would be more animated (which gave Hiraki the idea that Dante would be an "incorrigible joke-cracker") and the Devil Trigger was downplayed.
 Hiraki began drawing the character stylishly, working on Dante's gameplay, his swordsmanship Stinger (スティンガ, Sutinga) and his handling of the guns (Ebony and Ivory).
 Other gameplay elements were based on the fighting-game series Virtua Fighter and Tekken.
 Dante's use of a shotgun was retained for Capcom's horror game, Resident Evil 4.
 Hiraki did not find the use fireweapon as stylish but then changed his mind upon watching the film Mad Max.
 The combination between Dante's swordsmanship and usage of guns with unlimited ammo made the character feel more unique according to Hiraki before the concept of Devil May Cry was conceived.
 More acrobatic skills were decided by Kamiya in the making of the game including double jumps despite the initial concept of the game as well as flying when Dante used Devil Trigger.
 This generated difficulties in the designers from the game.
 To balance the two protagonists, Dante and Nero were given unique gameplay; Dante retained his change of styles from Devil May Cry 3 but could now change between each of them within a battle rather than a stage.

 For Devil May Cry 5, Dante and Nero's characters were developed to play completely different in a similar fashion to Devil May Cry 4 as they employ different mechanics.
-Itsuno still felt that mastering Dante's skills would be more difficult as a result of the multiple mode and weaponry he executes.
+Itsuno still felt that mastering Dante's skills would be more difficult as a result of the multiple modes and weaponry he executes.
 The weapon Balrog, which acts as a reference to Street Fighter character Balrog, was the first weapon conceived by the team.
 It was made to be one of the most appealing weapons but at the same time the hardest to master.
 The motorcycle that works as a weapon, Cavaliere, was based on a Devil May Cry 2 picture somebody drew based on a motorcycle.